manyuongsg/manyuongsg/README.md

 ### 📊 Data Analyst| Social Impact Advocate | Predictive Modeler

 I am a Data Analyst transitioning from engineering with a core mission: using data to tackle pressing social challenges.
 I believe that behind every dataset are real people and real stories.
-My focus is on leveraging analytics and machine learning to address critical community issues—such as family violence and mental health crises.
+My focus is on leveraging analytics and machine learning to address critical community issues such as family violence and mental health crises.
 By turning complex data into empathetic, actionable insights, I aim to build proactive solutions that protect vulnerable communities and drive meaningful intervention.

 - 🔭 **Current Focus:** Developing predictive risk frameworks for social and family development outcomes.
 - 🌱 **Learning:** Completing a Data Analytics Bootcamp at General Assembly (Graduating April 2026).